Stopping and Starting VMs

 The state of the selected VM changes to IconPending stopping, and then to IconStopped stopped once the operation is completed.

 If the VM does not stop, you can force it to stop.
 Beware that forcing a VM to stop may damage your VM system and lose data.
 Therefore, it is recommended to avoid using force stop.
-For more information about it and why the VM does not stop properly, see About Instance Lifecycle > Force Stop.
+For more information about it and why the VM does not stop properly, see About VM Lifecycle > Force Stop.

 To force a VM to stop, click IconForceStop Force Stop.